-If conclusive epidemiological data are available, this information should be used to determine the appropriate preventive measure: cooking or cooling temperatures, use of antimicrobial rinses, etc.
+If conclusive epidemiological data are available, this information should be used to determine significance of identified hazards and determine the appropriate preventive measure: cooking or cooling temperatures, use of antimicrobial rinses, etc.

 Identify the processing steps that present significant hazards and any preventive measures on the Hazard Analysis/Preventive Measures Form.
 These will be derived from the process steps on your flow diagram.
 This activity is one of the major portions of the Hazard Analysis.
-The use of technical literature, epidemiological data, and assistance from an individual with HACCP training at least as described in 9CFR 417 is crucial at this point to ensure that adequate preventive measures have been identified and significant hazards have been addressed.
+The use of technical literature, epidemiological data, and assistance from an individual with HACCP training at least described in 9CFR 417 is crucial at this point to ensure that adequate preventive measures have been identified and significant hazards have been addressed.

 Critical Control Point (CCP) Determination: Identification and description of the CCP for each identified hazard is the next step in plan development.
-The CCP determination significance of identified hazards, a determination on the information and data you recorded on the Hazard Analysis/Preventive Measures form will be needed for completion of this portion of the plan.
+The CCP determination and the information and data you recorded on the Hazard Analysis/Preventive Measures form will be required for completion of this portion of the plan.

 HACCP Plan Development: This portion of the plan development will be used to designate the specific activities, frequencies, critical limits, and corrective actions that ensure that your process is under control and adequate to produce a safe product.
 This part will include all the information gathered to this point in your plan development process steps.
 In addition, the HACCP plan will include specification of critical limits.
-These limits will be identified after the identification of the CCP's for the process and will be listed in the HACCP Plan.
-The critical limit must include at a minimum the regulatory requirement for that specific process step.
+These limits will be specified after the identification of the CCP's for the process and will be listed in the HACCP Plan.
+The critical limit must include at a minimum the regulatory requirement for that specific process step or an equivalent process proven to render the product unadulterated.

 The following will be identified or described in the HACCP plan: the establishment monitoring procedure or device to be used; the corrective action to be taken if the limit is exceeded; the individual responsible for taking corrective action; the records that will be generated and maintained for each CCP; and the establishment verification activities and the frequency at which they will be conducted.
-A blank example HACCP plan format has been included at the end of the generic model.

 A copy of the Decision Tree developed by the NACMCF is included at the end of this section.
 The use of the Decision Tree is optional.
 The questions in the Decision Tree are listed at the top of each page of the CCP Determination form of the generic model.
 These questions should be answered when identifying critical control points for your HACCP plan.
 Remember that the HACCP plan should cover health and safety CCP's, not economic and quality concerns.
 A CCP should be identified when it presents a significant hazard and has a significant likelihood of occurrence.
 Hazards that are unlikely to occur or do not present significant hazards will not be considered during Hazard Analysis and, therefore, will not be identified as a CCP.